Muriel Robin: Early years

 Muriel Robin is the youngest of three children of Antoine Robin and Aimée Rimbaud, who owned shoe-shops in Montbrison.
 She had two sisters, Nydia and Martine.
 In 1960, the family moved to Saint-Étienne.
 When she was very young, she liked to make people laugh and dreamed of becoming a singer.
-After a lacklustre school career and a love of parties, she ended up failing her Baccalaureate twice in a row.
+After a lacklustre school career and a love of parties, she ended up failing her Baccalauréat twice in a row.
 Unsure of which career to follow, she started to sell shoes in one of the family's three shops, without being really motivated.